cybercongress/prompting/contrib/DEVELOPMENT_WORKFLOW.md

 ## Pending Tasks

-Follow these steps when you are contributing to the bittensor subnet:
+Follow these steps when you are contributing to the cybertensor subnet:

 - Determine if main and staging are different
 - Determine what is in staging that is not merged yet